 I’ve used recycled jars to present my garlic mushrooms in oil.
 Look out for jars of different shapes and make sure that they are wide enough for you to get the mushrooms in and out of with ease.
 To finish mine off I have torn pieces of old recipe book pages into jar covers.
 In fact this is an ancient (already torn I am not that sacrilegious where old books are concerned!) copy of Mrs Beaton’s Cookbook and I used the pages relating to mushrooms for my jar toppers.

 Read on for the recipe and add this one to your gift list.
+This easy recipe and 50 others are all part of my Ebook Naughty and Nice Edible Gifts For Christmas.

 - 450g/1lb mixed mushrooms